th3drk0ne/sindenps/README.md

 # sindenps

-Install by running the following command on Raspberry Pi OS Lite x86 [x64 is missing dependencies in the OS do not use]
+Install by running the following command on Raspberry Pi OS Lite x86 [x64 distribution is missing dependencies do not use]

 [Open the Sinden Base OS Install PDF](https://raw.githubusercontent.com/th3drk0ne/sindenps/master/sinden-base-os-install.pdf)